androguard/androguard/README.md

 Assuming you are using Debian, most of the packages are available from standard repos.

+For androguard:

+`apt install python python-pyqt5 python-pyperclip python-networkx ipython`

-For androguard and elsim:
+For elsim:

-`apt install python python-pyqt5 python-pyperclip python-networkx ipython libstdc++6 libgcc1 lib6 liblzma5 libmuparser2v5 libsnappy1v5 libbz2-1.0 zlib1g`
+`apt install python libstdc++6 libgcc1 lib6 liblzma5 libmuparser2v5 libsnappy1v5 libbz2-1.0 zlib1g`

+Elsim requires androguard, but androguard can be installed without elsim.

-There are some additional dependencies, which are optional.
+There are some optional dependencies for androguard.
 They are unfortunately not in the Debian repos, thus must be installed from the sources:

 * `elfesteem` can be found here: [elfesteem](https://github.com/serpilliere/elfesteem)